Department of Criminal Justice and Political Science

 Pre-Criminal Justice Preparation

-Students intent on pursuing an undergraduate degree in criminal justice are enrolled as pre-professional students and must first meet GPA and coursework requirements in order to be admitted to the criminal justice program.
-Once students satisfy all requirements, the student completes and submits the Pre-Criminal Justice application form, available from the Departmentís academic assistant.
-After verification that the student meets the requirements for acceptance, he/she is accepted into the professional program and can continue to pursue a degree in criminal justice.
+Students intent on pursuing an undergraduate degree in criminal justice are enrolled as pre-professional majors and must first meet GPA and coursework requirements in order to be admitted to the Criminal Justice program.
+Once students satisfy all requirements, they may complete and submit the Pre-Criminal Justice application form, available from the Departmentís web site.
+After verification that requirements have been met, students are accepted into the professional program and can pursue a degree in criminal justice.

 Criminal Justice Major

 The criminal justice practitioner deals with the broad areas of law enforcement, courts, corrections, and social services.
 Professional positions may include federal law enforcement, municipal law enforcement, juvenile and adult probation, counseling and correctional work in institutions, victim advocacy programs, and halfway houses.
 Within these broad areas the practitioner enjoys exciting professional challenges and opportunities for serving society and helping people.

 Examples of agencies that have employed NDSU graduates include: the FBI, Drug Enforcement Administration, local police departments, sheriff ís departments, Border Patrol, juvenile courts, Bureau of Criminal Investigation, U.S. Secret Service, probation and parole departments, juvenile and adult correctional instructions, halfway houses, and crime and delinquency prevention programs.

 The Criminal Justice curriculum is an interdisciplinary program drawing on the social sciences, behavioral sciences, humanities, computer sciences, and accounting.
 A total of 62 credits in criminal justice coursework is required for the major.
 A basic background in the social sciences, behavioral sciences, and civics is helpful.